 What are you doing to keep up with Artificial Intelligence (AI)?
 The development of technology is expanding faster than the policy to shape it.
 This course explores the current and future role of artificial intelligence as it applies to cyber strategy and national defense.
 It will enhance your understanding of how artificial intelligence and cyber tools will affect the global battlefield in the years to come.

 This course is designed to provide national security and cyber intelligence professionals like you with an understanding of cyber terrorism.
 You will learn to dissect the motive, means, and opportunity for the use of cyber to commit crimes, cause terror, and undermine national security.
 You will also gain knowledge of cyber tactics, techniques, and procedures (TTPs) used by cyber criminals and cyber terrorists.

 Cyber Critical Infrastructure

-Inc. Magazine research showed that, this year, 73 percent of companies are not prepared for hackers.
-Could you be one of them?
+Inc. Magazine research showed that 73 percent of companies are not prepared for hackers.
 Learn what a successful Cyber Security program is from a people, process, and technology perspective to protect your organization.
 This course shows the relationship between technology, intelligence threat analysis, and cyber hygiene to address cyber security with a holistic, integrated, strategic approach.
 Such an integrated strategy maximizes the ability to ensure that your organization is well defended.